bmwcarit/ramses-logic/doc/sphinx/dev.rst

     this we put each script in its own ``Lua`` environment, but allow scripts to pass data to each other by explicitly linking one script's output(s) to another script's input.
 This can be done during asset design time or during runtime.
+* Pimpl, no Pimpl, or Header-Only?
+    Header-Only implementation was almost immediately out of question due to the expected size and feature scope of the ``Logic Engine`` - which includes animations, scripts, serialization, among other things.
+    Between Pimpl and no Pimpl, we decided to lean on our experience from developing Ramses, where having a Pimpl abstraction proved very useful when guaranteeing a stable API and under-the-hood bugfixing and performance improvements.
 * What is the interface of scripts to the ``RAMSES Logic`` runtime?
     Based on the latter decision, we had to define how ``Lua`` scripts interact with the C++ side of the runtime.
 After lengthy discussions and considering various different options, we settled on